MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/adoption/organizational-message.md

 As global administrator or organizational message writer role, you can do any the following:

-- Choose a message from a set of templatized content for business bars or teaching callouts
+- Choose a message from a set of templated content for business bars or teaching call-outs

 - Select the recipients based on user activities, Azure AD user groups, and group level aggregates

-- Schedule a timeframe and frequency for delivery of the messages
+- Schedule a time frame and frequency for delivery of the messages

 - Save drafts anytime during the message creation process